-Where the taxpayer is aggrieved by an assessment or decision taken by SARS and the grounds provided in the assessment or the decision do not sufficiently enable the taxpayer to understand the basis of the assessment/decision and to formulate an objection, the taxpayer is entitled to request reasons from SARS.
+Where the taxpayer is aggrieved by an assessment issued by SARS and the grounds provided in the assessment do not enable the taxpayer to understand the basis of the assessment to formulate an objection, the taxpayer is entitled to request reasons for the assessment from SARS.

 How should I request reasons?

 A request for reasons must: